 In more severe cases of carpal tunnel syndrome, the most effective treatment will be surgery (under local anaesthetic).
 If surgery is the best option for your case, your surgeon will make a cut to the carpal ligament to reduce the pressure on the median nerve in the wrist.
-The procedure is usually performed under a local anaesthetic and takes approximately an hour to an hour and a half to complete.

 This operation is usually performed as a day case or outpatient procedure which means you can go home on the day of surgery.
-You should keep your hand lifted and bandaged for the first couple of days.
-It is important to gently exercise your fingers, elbow, and shoulder to prevent stiffness.
-Hand exercises will be explained to you by the hand therapist.

 Generally, following surgery, your symptoms may continue to improve for up to six months, or even longer if the carpal tunnel syndrome was related to work.